Ayush19-01/GCI-Fedora-Silver-Blue/README.md

 this loses some of the benefits of the immutability.
 When you want to install applications, the preferred way of doing so is to use Flatpak.

-## Finally..
+## Finally....

-If one's requirment is a stable desktop system, and particularly interested in using Flatpak, then it is highly recommended to give __Silverblue__ a shot.
+If one's requirement is a stable desktop system, and particularly interested in using Flatpak, then it is highly recommended to give __Silverblue__ a shot.
 Installation is easy(simpler than most linux OS's), applications are simple to get onto your system.
 Plus if you're used to Fedora workstation or any standard Linux desktop system,you wont have any problem with trying it.
 It's new, stable and easy to use, why not try __Silverblue__?